BLACK SERIES

 Black is not negation.
 Black is absorption.

-authorship, the Black Series keeps the work embodied.
-It insists that value is not only
+Within a practice that engages auctions, collective risk, permanent sculptures, and public authorship, the Black Series keeps the work embodied.
+It insists that value is not only constructed through systems, but haunted by what those systems exclude, suppress, or leave unresolved.

 The Black Series does not illustrate BUY OR BURN, nor does it oppose the Golden Series.
+It stabilizes neither.
+Instead, it destabilizes meaning — ensuring that preservation does not become moral, ritual does not become spectacle, and authorship does not harden into certainty.

 Acrylic on black canvas

-Unaccounted Body addresses the figure as something that resists registration—by systems, histories, or moral
+Unaccounted Body addresses the figure as something that resists registration by systems, histories, or moral

 narratives.
 The body appears not as an ideal, symbol, or resolved identity, but as a site of tension where cultural

 inheritance, vulnerability, and lived experience collide.
-Within a practice that interrogates value through public

-systems and ritualized gestures, this painting insists on what remains outside accounting: emotional residue,
+Within a practice that interrogates value through public systems and ritualized gestures, this painting insists on

-embodied memory, and forms of presence that cannot be preserved, auctioned, or redeemed.
-The work holds
+what remains outside accounting: emotional residue, embodied memory, and forms of presence that cannot

-recognition, protection, or control.
+—neither heroic nor erased—acknowledging what persists beyond recognition, protection, or control.

 Acrylic on black canvas